 For example, if you buy a bonded leather sofa, you can expect it to look worn out in a few years.
 Meanwhile, a real leather sofa could look as good as new for decades.

-Even though proper care can help it stay durable for a bit longer, bonded leather will still start to crack and peel off at some point.
+Even though proper care can help it stay durable for a bit longer, bonded leather will still start to crack and peel off at some point, which will rather be sooner than later.

 Why do people buy bonded leather?

-Bonded leather is not a bad option if you are an eco-friendly enthusiast.
-This type of leather allows you to achieve a certain look without hurting the environment.
-In addition, the process involves little waste because the manufacturers use all the scraps left behind.
+Bonded leather is not a bad option if you are an extreme vegan-type of person.
+This type of leather allows you to achieve a certain look without “hurting” animals as much as real leather products.
+Although, leather comes as a byproduct from the meat industry, people tend to not know or choose not to know the fact.
+In addition, the process involves recycling, which is looked at favorably in today’s high-waste environment.

 Bonded leather is also a great option if you are living on a budget.
-It doesn’t require you to spend a lot of money, and you will still get the same effect.
-Most customers cannot even tell real leather from the bonded one.
+It doesn’t require you to spend a lot of money to get the similar effect.
+Most customers cannot even tell the real leather from the bonded one.

-People often decide to invest in bonded leather furniture because it is an inexpensive, stylish option.
+People often decide to invest in bonded leather furniture because it is an inexpensive and yet stylish option.
 Leather furniture blends in with most interiors, and it adds a touch of class to your living room.
-With proper care, bonded leather lasts about three years.
+With proper care, bonded leather can last you from a few to a several years, depending on its usage.

 Disadvantages of bonded leather